-- Follow REQUIREMENTS FOR ALL BIDDERS above, and in addition, include: - Must submit SFN 52160 Notification of Intent to use (Form C) for DBE's used in all tiers of subcontracting by 4:00 pm CST 2 business days after the bid opening.
+- Follow REQUIREMENTS FOR ALL BIDDERS above, and in addition, include: - Must submit Form C for DBE's used in all tiers of subcontracting by 4:00 pm CST 2 business days after the bid opening. - When the goal is met, if required documents are not submitted by the deadline or submitted incorrectly, the Department may consider the bid non-responsive and could be rejected per 102.12 Irregular Bid, NDDOT Standard Specification for Road and Bridge Construction.